God's Little Acre

 His own identity enriches this reading of identity in Kimi.
 His work pivots from classic Hollywood caper series to experimental to immersive to bleak comedy.
 And so the director is often mistaken for something he is not.
 Not just a hired Hollywood hand, and not solely an independent or experimental (see Mosaic) filmmaker.
 Looking at his exploration of paranoia, many Polanski style tropes, and the Jewishness within the subject of King of Hill, The Good German, and Polanski docs, Steven Soderbergh may be mistaken for being Jewish.
 He is not.

-Internet(ish) Issues 3: The Girlfriend Experience, King of the Hill, Polanski, and Marx
+Internet(ish) Issues 3: The Girlfriend Experience, King of the Hill, and Roman Polanski+.
+To Find Out// To Be Found Out.

 King of the Hill (1993, Soderbergh).
 Aaron in hiding.